 September 23, 2015

-Josef Rauschecker is featured in Live Science, Motherboard, Medical Xpress, Medical Daily, Neurology Advisory, Medical News Today, TUM, and a GUMC article about uncovering the brain abnormalities responsible for tinnitus and chronic pain.
+Josef Rauschecker’s work on tinnitus is featured in Live Science, Motherboard, Medical Xpress, Medical Daily, Neurology Advisor, Medical News Today, TUM Research News, and GUMC Stories about uncovering the brain abnormalities responsible for tinnitus and chronic pain.

 September 8, 2015